-WHODrug Global has evolved to become the global standard and the most comprehensive and actively used drug reference dictionary in the world.
+WHODrug Global has evolved to become the most comprehensive and actively used drug reference dictionary in the world.

-WHODrug Global is the international standard of medicinal product information.
+WHODrug Global is the international reference for medicinal product information.
 With its unique hierarchical drug-code system and extensive coverage, it provides a consistent drug dictionary with exact terminology when coding concomitant medications.

 The dictionary is used to identify drug names and evaluating medicinal product information, including active ingredients and products’ Anatomical and Therapeutic classifications, from more than 140 countries.